andywiecko/ECS/README.md

 **Package summary:**

-- Skeleton of the ECS architecture model designed especially for large entities (e.g. entities which contains thousand of triangles etc).
+- Skeleton of the ECS architecture model designed especially for large entities (e.g. entities which contain thousand of triangles etc).
 - Package forces to keep your logic and data separate and maintain the ECS design pattern.
 - `Unity.Burst` friendly systems.
 - Easily customizable engine.